tingjun-yang/challenge/submissions/Kent/README.md

 **Rationally Turbulent Expectations Model**

+Kent Osband

-The underlying model is described in Chapter 7 of my book Rationally Turbulent Expectations, which is freely available on SSRN, and was not designed with any attention to Q-variance.
+The underlying model is described in Chapter 7 of my book Rationally Turbulent Expectations, which is freely available on [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5202486), and was not designed with any attention to Q-variance.
 I assume only that:

 - Equities discount continuous dividend streams that have constant volatility and Markov-switching drifts.
 - Traders are Perfect Learners, who know the underlying parameters and infer drifts optimally from evidence on dividends.